sebhildebrandt/systeminformation/README.md

 `systeminformation` will then detect this additional library and return the temperature when calling systeminformations standard function `cpuTemperature()`.
-On Apple Silicon machines `macos-temperature-sensor` also enables the GPU temperature (`temperatureGpu`) in `gpu()`
+On Apple Silicon machines `macos-temperature-sensor` also enables the GPU temperature (`temperatureGpu`) in `gpu()` and - as soon as the package exposes them - the fan speeds in `fans()`.

+#### Windows - Fan Speed

+Windows itself does not expose actual fan speeds: `Win32_Fan` only reports that a fan exists, its `DesiredSpeed` is the *requested* speed and is left empty by virtually every mainboard.
+Real values are read from a running [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) or OpenHardwareMonitor, which publish their sensors in an own WMI namespace.
+Without one of these tools running, `fans()` returns an empty array or entries without `rpm`.

 #### Windows Temperature, Battery, ...